 Hamsters are the faces of charm—small, round, furry, curious—and it can be tempting to acquire one on impulse.
-Although these pets can be easy to take care of than some pets, they still require a lot of commitment and care to help them thrive and have the healthiest lives.
+Although these pets can be easier to take care of than some pets, they still require a lot of commitment and care to help them thrive and have the healthiest lives.

 Here’s a good hamster habitat cleaning routine.

 The 6 Steps to Clean a Hamster Cage

 Step 1: Transfer Your Hamster to a Safe Place

 After you’ve gathered your supplies and are ready to start cleaning, you’ll want the hammy out of the cage for this.
 Cleaning is a stressful operation for the pet, and finding it a safe place in the meantime will reduce stress and avoid injury if it scampers while you clean.

 You can use its transport carrier or an exercise ball if you are sure you’ll take less than an hour to clean.
 An exercise ball is a closed space, and it’ll need food and fresh air.

 Step 2: Empty the Cage